Hell's Kitchen (American TV series): Dinner service

 During a service, Ramsay demands that all orders for each course for a table go out together, and will send back entire orders if one item is improperly prepared, such as being over- or undercooked or not seasoned correctly, although he may send out incomplete orders to urge the chefs to get it together.
 While the chefs are in two teams, Ramsay is assisted by two trusted sous-chefs, each monitoring one of the kitchens, demanding the same standards and alerting Ramsay to any issues.
-Ramsay's goal is to complete every dinner service, but exceptionally poor kitchen performance by one or both teams will cause him to close their respective halves of the kitchen early and send them back to the dorms, thus ending the dinner service immediately (in the first three seasons, poor kitchen performance resulted in the restaurant being shut down and customers leaving hungry; Season 4 onward resulted in chefs being eliminated early and a professional cast of chefs finishing the service instead after complaints of customers not being fed forced a rule change).
-Ramsay may also evict individual chefs from the kitchen based on repeated poor performances during a service (in more recent seasons, he has largely refrained from this practice and more often times than not will remove the entire team at once if he sees fit) and on rare occasions (once every two seasons on average), may eliminate a chef on the spot.
+Ramsay's goal is to complete every dinner service, but exceptionally poor kitchen performance by one or both teams will cause him to close their respective halves of the kitchen early and send them back to the dorms, thus ending the dinner service immediately (in the first three seasons, poor kitchen performance resulted in the restaurant being shut down and customers leaving hungry; season 4 onward resulted in chefs being eliminated early and a professional cast of chefs finishing the service instead after complaints of customers not being fed, forced a rule change).
+Ramsay may also evict individual chefs from the kitchen based on repeated poor performances during a service (though this has largely been phased out in newer seasons in order to encourage more team-based responsibility for mistakes), and on semi-rare occasions (once every two seasons on average), may eliminate a chef on the spot.
 Chefs may also walk out when under pressure from Ramsay, which more often than not will lead to their withdrawal from the show.